patricmutwiri/pesaPi/README.md

 * Uganda: MTN private accounts (experimental)

 The API supports both PUSH and PULL versions.
-The PHP version of the API is generally the most mature and recomended at this point - the system is build using Mysql and Curl.
+The PHP version of the API is generally the most mature and recommended at this point - the system is build using Mysql and Curl.

 For further information please visit http://www.pesapi.com or the the public mailing-list "pesaPi" on Google-groups: http://groups.google.com/group/pesapi